-All activities requiring vocal projection or heavy breathing due to the playing of wind instruments (including classroom recorders/flutes) and/or aerobic exercise, will be performed outdoors, when possible.
-When the weather does not permit being outdoors, these activities will take place in the gym where a distance of twelve feet in all directions will be maintained, with spacing marked on the floor.
+All activities requiring vocal projection or intense aerobic exercise will be performed outdoors, when possible.
+When the weather does not permit being outdoors, these activities will occur in the gym, where a distance of six feet in all directions will be maintained, with spacing marked on the floor.
+Band will be conducted in the primary school gym with music-specific masks and appropriate distancing and ventilation.

 All persons playing wind instruments should wash their hands immediately following their instrumental play.
-Masks will be worn to and from the gym, and taken off only when the teacher signals to do so.
+Masks will be worn to and from the gym and taken off only when the teacher signals to do so.